AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 			"roughness": 1,
 			"opacity": 100,
 			"angle": 0,
-			"x": 836.268454755436,
+			"x": 860.1814456563535,
-			"y": 2489.1254850122764,
+			"y": 2474.244475289966,
 			"strokeColor": "#1971c2",
 			"backgroundColor": "#b2f2bb",
 			"width": 983.3461303710938,
-			"height": 100,
+			"height": 120,
 			"seed": 14337860,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"boundElements": [],
+			"boundElements": [
+				{
+					"id": "WhvGQu8ypMfN_Bso0QFgj",
+					"type": "arrow"
+				},
+				{
+					"id": "7mkgS5WvVNXZ-t5R2Vhvx",
+					"type": "arrow"
+				}
+			],
-			"updated": 1707073885794,
+			"updated": 1709068734265,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "if a vector is normally distributed and we only observe it partially (using a well known\nmathematical result) we can know the distribution over the unobserved elements given the observed elements\n(Bayesian updating)\nthink of it as slicing the multivariate distribution over specific values and getting another multivariate (smaller dimensional)\ndistribution of possible values in it", "rawText": "if a vector is normally distributed and we only observe it partially (using a well known\nmathematical result) we can know the distribution over the unobserved elements given the observed elements\n(Bayesian updating)\nthink of it as slicing the multivariate distribution over specific values and getting another multivariate (smaller dimensional)\ndistribution of possible values in it", "textAlign": "center",
+			"text": "if a vector is normally distributed and we only observe it partially (using a well known\nmathematical result) we can know the distribution over the unobserved elements given the observed elements\n(Bayesian updating) where y is the observed part and f* is the unobserved part\nthis leads us to be able to infer f* from the following distribution\nthink of it as slicing the multivariate distribution over specific values and getting another multivariate (smaller dimensional)\ndistribution of possible values in it", "rawText": "if a vector is normally distributed and we only observe it partially (using a well known\nmathematical result) we can know the distribution over the unobserved elements given the observed elements\n(Bayesian updating) where y is the observed part and f* is the unobserved part\nthis leads us to be able to infer f* from the following distribution\nthink of it as slicing the multivariate distribution over specific values and getting another multivariate (smaller dimensional)\ndistribution of possible values in it", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "if a vector is normally distributed and we only observe it partially (using a well known\nmathematical result) we can know the distribution over the unobserved elements given the observed elements\n(Bayesian updating)\nthink of it as slicing the multivariate distribution over specific values and getting another multivariate (smaller dimensional)\ndistribution of possible values in it", "lineHeight": 1.25,
+			"originalText": "if a vector is normally distributed and we only observe it partially (using a well known\nmathematical result) we can know the distribution over the unobserved elements given the observed elements\n(Bayesian updating) where y is the observed part and f* is the unobserved part\nthis leads us to be able to infer f* from the following distribution\nthink of it as slicing the multivariate distribution over specific values and getting another multivariate (smaller dimensional)\ndistribution of possible values in it", "lineHeight": 1.25,
-			"baseline": 94
+			"baseline": 114
 		},
 		{
 			"type": "text",
-			"version": 282,
+			"version": 319,
-			"versionNonce": 1400602948,
+			"versionNonce": 1465503663,
 			"isDeleted": false,
 			"id": "eoovYAsW",
 			"fillStyle": "hachure",